| Title: | Penalized Synthetic Control Estimation |

 a matrix (column vector) of predicted values

-Matrix multiplies the values in newdata
+Matrix multiplies the values in newdata by the unit weights

 extracted from the pensynth object to produce predicted